Estonia VAT guide

 Recent Updates:

-• eInvoicing: Voluntary B2B eInvoicing may be requested by buyers from 1 Jul 2025 (Amendments to the Accounting Act).
+• eInvoicing: Voluntary B2B eInvoicing may be requested by buyers from 1 July 2025

 What is the VAT rate in Estonia?